1988 Oregon State Beavers football team: Colorado

 Colorado entered 18-point favorites.
 In the first quarter, Colorado faced fourth-and-one on Oregon State's 45-yard line.
 Instead of a punt, the Buffaloes called an option play that Eric Bienemy turned into a 45-yard touchdown scamper.
 The Beavers responded with a nine-play, 80-yard touchdown drive, capped off by Wilhelm's 48-yard pass to Jason Kent, to knot the score at seven.
 Colorado's Sal Aunese only completed six passes all day, but five came in the first half, including his two longest, a 67-yard pass that set up a field goal and a 52-yard pass to set up a second Bienemy touchdown.
 The Buffaloes' two-point conversion attempt failed.
 Thus, the two scores only gave Colorado a 16-7 lead.
 Just before halftime, Oregon State seemed poised to cut into the Buffalo lead, but Bussanich's 36-yard field goal sailed wide right.

 In the second half, an Aunese fumble set up Wilhelm's 24-yard touchdown pass to Robb Thomas.
 The Beavers' Brian Taylor finished six inches out of the end zone on a subsequent second half drive, but Brian Swanson ran in from one-yard out on a fourth quarter drive to give Oregon State a 21-16 lead with just over 11:04 left.
 Less than two minutes later, the Buffaloes retook the lead on Bienemy's third touchdown, a 66-yard touchdown run with 9:16 left.
 The Beavers' final drive petered out in Colorado territory, and Oregon State's punter, Mark Bennett pinned Colorado at their own five yard line.
 After the Buffaloes first two plays netted a single yard, Aunese completed his only second half pass for 19 yards to extend the drive.
 Aunese capped off Colorado's subsequent drive, rushing for an 11-yard touchdown with no time left, giving the Buffaloes a 28-21 win.
 Wilhelm completed 27 of 38 passes for 353 yards, two touchdowns, and no interceptions.
 Thomas caught ten of the passes for 147 yards.

 Fresno State

-In the 23 seasons from 1981–2003, Oregon State and Fresno State played 13 times, more than three times more often than any other nonconference opponent in the same period.
+In the 23 seasons from 1981 to 2003, Oregon State and Fresno State played 13 times, more than three times more often than any other nonconference opponent in the same period.
 The Beavers won the first meeting 31-28 in the largest comeback ever, at the time.
 The Bulldogs won the next two and Oregon State looked to even the series.
-Jim Sweeney, coach of Fresno State was no stranger to Oregon State, having coached Washington State from 1968–1975.
+Jim Sweeney, coach of Fresno State was no stranger to Oregon State, having coached Washington State from 1968 to 1975.
 Wilhelm threw for 215 yards and two touchdowns.
 The 215 yards gave Wilhelm 7,821 career passing yards, surpassing both Jack Thompson's and Jim Plunkett's career totals, leaving Wilhelm within striking distance of John Elway's 9,350 career passing yards, the most prolific passer in Pac-10 history at the time.
 The Beavers' 3-2 start was their best since 1970, their last winning season.